Old Fashioned Butcher

 In 2011 in NYC, Christopher built and created the salumeria and salumi program at il Buco Alimentari e Vineria, which was awarded 3 Stars by the New York Times.
 For the next 7 years he consulted and worked in NY and Europe.

-Today, Christopher consults for restaurants, salumerias, butcheries in the U.S. and in Europe.
+Today, Christopher consults for restaurants, salumerias, and butcheries in the U.S. and in Europe, and continues to regularly create pop ups featuring his handmade sausages, salumi, and classic specialties.